enklu/enkluplayer-jsapi-docs/source/includes/multiplayer.md

 }
 ```

 The most basic networking primitive provided is the auto-toggle.
-This construct sets a boolean prop to a specific value, and when a provided time elapses, resets the prop.
+This construct sets a boolean prop to a specific value, and when a provided number of milliseconds elapses, resets the prop.
 The prop changes are propagated to all clients currently in the experience.

 This construct is connection transparent-- meaning that a connection to the multiplayer server is not required.
 The prop will be set to a value and flipped back regardless of whether or not the client is connected.
 If the client is connected, the prop change will propagate to all other clients.
 A key point here is that the client is not responsible for setting the prop back to the original value when the time has elapsed: the multiplayer server will do this.
 This is important because if a client is disconnected or leaves the server, the timer will still elapse and updates will still be sent out to other clients.